-CSSE 230 Data Structures and Algorithm Analysis 3R-3L-4C W,S Prerequisites: CSSE 220 or CSSE 221 or a score of 4 or 5 on the APCS AB exam, and MA 112
+CSSE 230 Data Structures and Algorithm Analysis 3R-3L-4C W,S Prerequisites: CSSE 220 or CSSE 221 with a grade of C or better, and MA 112

 This course reinforces and extends students' understanding of current practices of producing object-oriented software.
 Students extend their use of a disciplined design process to include formal analysis of space/time efficiency and formal proofs of correctness.
 Students gain a deeper understanding of concepts from CSSE 220, including implementations of abstract data types by linear and non-linear data structures.
 This course introduces the use of randomized algorithms.
 Students design and implement software individually, in small groups, and in a challenging multi-week team project.

 CSSE 232 Computer Architecture I 3R-3L-4C F, W Prerequisites: CSSE 120 and ECE 130

 Computer instruction set architecture and implementation.
 Specific topics include historical perspectives, performance evaluation, computer organization, instruction formats, addressing modes, computer arithmetic, ALU design, floating-point representation, single-cycle and multi-cycle data paths, and processor control.
 Assembly language programming is used as a means of exploring instruction set architectures.
 The final project involves the complete design and implementation of a miniscule instruction set processor.

 CSSE 241 Computing in a Global Society 2R-6L-4C Arr Prerequisite: CSSE 220 or CSSE 221